Castcloud/Castcloud/README.md

 <script src="https://gist.github.com/basso/0b84947441aeac8c8c2e.js?file=library-events"></script>

 #### Server logic
-Since filter.
+`since` filter.
 The call should filter to only return events received/stored after this time.

 Episodeid filter.
 The call should only return events for the specified episode.